Herbert Baxter Adams Prize

 1905 The spiritual Franciscans by David S. Muzzey (ebook here)

-The George Louis Beer Prize is offered in recognition of outstanding historical writing on any phase of European international history since 1895.
+Originally named in honor of George Louis Beer, this prize is offered in recognition of outstanding historical writing on any phase of European international history since 1895.
 Click American Historical Association for more information about the sponsor of this award.

 2022 Muslims and the making of modern Europe by Emily Greble